trek-view/basecamp/_posts/2023-02-17-building-street-view-alternative-for-the-outdoors-part-1.md

 Viewing a single 360 in a panoramic viewer like [Panelleum is easy](https://pannellum.org/).

-Introducing navigation arrows to allow user to move between photos with seemless (and not jerky) transitions is much more difficult.
+Introducing navigation arrows to allow user to move between photos with seamless (and not jerky) transitions is much more difficult.

 Jumping between images on Street View and Mapillary often looks smooth, with a blur effect employed as the frame moves.
 This seemingly simple feature is actually a little more complex than it might first appear.

+Finally, privacy.
+Street View and Mapillary employ blurring of personally identifiable information.
+Whilst there are a few open tools that can be used to do this, they're likely not as accurate and also require a fair bit of additional processing power, at cost, to run.

 In short, trying to build this from scratch to a level that would be acceptable for a user would not be easy.